-At June 30, 2011, we had approximately 61 full time equivalent employees, including the individuals listed above, which was down from approximately 70 full time equivalent employees at June 30, 2009.
+At March 31, 2012, we had approximately 59 full time equivalent employees, including the individuals listed above, which was down from approximately 70 full time equivalent employees at June 30, 2009.
 The primary reason that the number of employees was down was the elimination of loan origination and field marketing activities because of the changes in the FFEL Program under SAFRA.
+We expect to add additional employees in the near future in conjunction with the commencement of loan servicing activities as a NFP servicer for the Department.
 The statutory full time equivalent limit on OSLA employees presently is 85.